HNZ honours those affected by the terrorist attack of March 15, 2019

 Let this tragedy be a reminder of the price of separatism and discrimination, and a signpost for unity in the face of intolerance.

 Bleeding disorders do not discriminate.
-HFNZ's membership includes and embraces a wide cross-section of New Zealand.
+HNZ's membership includes and embraces a wide cross-section of New Zealand.
 We represent people who identify with a variety of ethnicity, of culture, of faith, of gender, of sexual orientation, and of socio-economic standing.
 We understand that diversity is what makes us whole.
 We know that inclusion, tolerance, and acceptance are the keys to peace, and to community.
-HFNZ has no room for hate.
+HNZ has no room for hate.

 He hōnore, he korōria